Letter of 5000: Reaction

 The reaction, both in Russia and abroad, was overwhelmingly critical of the letter.
 The Russian Ministry of Foreign Affairs, as well as the Israeli Ministry of Foreign Affairs and the Israeli embassy in Russia, condemned the letter, as well as antisemitism in Russia.
 Both Russian, such as NEWSru and Gazeta.Ru, and international news sites, such as the BBC and The Daily Telegraph, criticised the letter.
 Multiple figures from across the political spectrum, such as Dmitry Rogozin of Rodina, Gennady Zyuganov of the CPRF (himself accused of antisemitism), and Geydar Dzhemal of The Other Russia, also condemned it as antisemitic.
 Russian President Vladimir Putin, in an interview with the Israeli Channel 1, condemned antisemitism and stated that Judaism was one of the "traditional religions" of Russia.

 Following the widespread condemnation of the petition, the Prosecutor-General's office announced it would investigate the authors for antisemitism, but the investigation did not find criminal conduct.
 In response, the Russian public movement "For Human Rights" unsuccessfully sued the office of the Prosecutor-General.

 Aftermath

 Following the refusal of the Prosecutor-General to investigate Kitzur Shulchan Aruch, Nazarov claimed that he had received 10,000 new signatures for the letter, supporting an investigation and banning of organisations which followed it.
+Nazarov outlined a non-reciprocal set of "reciprocal" demands for Jewish organizations to accept all of the 5000's claims as true and make amends for them; the demands were ignored and Nazarov later complained that the Russian courts refused his demands to restart investigations and agree with all of his suggestions.
 Some signatories, dissatisfied with the result, also formed the organisation "Live Without Fear of a Jew!", claiming that the reason the original appeal was not accepted was due to the Prosecutor-General's fear of a Jewish response.
 However, the organisation quickly ceased to be active.